-- Stand and approach them.
-Introduce yourself to them.
-Make them feel welcome! - Ask if they have any questions that you can help answer.
-Make sure they know where to go!
+- \circ $\;$ Stand and approach them.
+Introduce yourself to them. - Give them the royal treatment! - Ask if they have any questions that you can help answer.
+Make sure they know where to go and how to get there!

 Honor Shines

 God is interested in hearts because that's where real and lasting change takes place.